azsk/AzTS-docs/MMA Removal Utility/MultiTenantSetupInstallation.md

 <br/>

 ### **Step 3 of 9.
 Setup multi-tenant remediation identity**
-In multi-tenant setup identity used is the Azure Acitve Directory (AAD) Application and authentication is driven across tenants via service principal associated to the AAD Application created.
+In multi-tenant setup identity used is the Azure Active Directory (AAD) Application and authentication is driven across tenants via service principal associated to the AAD Application created.

 As part of this step, AAD application is setup for the multi-tenant setup using the command AzTSMMARemovalUtilitySolutionMultiTenantRemediationIdentity.